usnistgov/Metrology/Reaper/README.md

 Other issues
 ============

+The Reaper extension is not robust against a service worker shutdown by Chrome.

+Reaper just becomes inactive sometimes (icon stops updating, console log goes blank, processes are not terminated).
+It remains unclear whether this corresponds to a service worker shutdown or is a separate issue (e.g., it killed itself).

 The descriptions of processes are too long for push notifications.

 Subframes are new.
 Examples observed had URLs but the descriptions were just